Who are Asian Americans?

 Image Description: The first group of Vietnamese refugees reach Marine Corps Air Station El Toro in Orange County, California in 1975.

 Image Source: Courtesy of Jim Mosby via Flickr.

-As communities around the country moved beyond the fervor and energy of the Civil Rights Movement, several events exposed the racism and anti-immigrant sentiment that persisted into the turn of the century.
+As communities around the country settled into a post Civil Right Movement era, several events exposed the racism and anti-immigrant sentiment that persisted into the turn of the century.
 In 1982, the murder of a 27-year-old Chinese American man named Vincent Chin at the hands of two white men sent shockwaves throughout the country.
 The murderers were autoworkers in Detroit, angered by the shift of jobs from the Motor City to Japan.
 When they saw Chin, mistaking him to be Japanese, they took out their anger and beat him to death.
 They did not spend any time in prison, and their light sentencing pushed many Asian Americans to form organizations to defend and advocate for themselves.
 Helen Zia is a writer and activist who was deeply involved in the Chin case.
 She used her platform as a journalist to spread the word, bringing people together in demanding justice.
 She is one of the founders of the American Citizens for Justice, which is just one example of the community activism and mobilization that gained power and national recognition in the 1980s.